ant-harr/Project_2_TradeReco/README.md

 ![plot](./Images/7_target.PNG)

-### The model dataset is shown below with the decision variabole and features:
+### The model dataset is shown below with the decision variable and features:

 ![plot](./Images/8_model_data.PNG)